near/nearcore/docs/architecture/how/serialization.md

 }
 ```

-Is such scenario - some of the objects created by binaries with this feature
+Is such a scenario - some of the objects created by binaries with this feature
 enabled, will not be parseable by binaries without this feature.

-Also removing and adding fields to structures is also dangerous.
+Removing and adding fields to structures is also dangerous.

 Basically - the only ‘safe’ thing that you can do with Borsh - is add a new Enum
 value at the end.